Tranquility (yacht)

-Tranquility, previously known as Equanimity, is a 91.50 m superyacht launched at the Oceanco yard in Alblasserdam, with Oceanco responsible for the exterior design, while Winch Design worked on the interior.
+Draak, previously known as Tranquility and Equanimity, is a 91.50 m superyacht launched at the Oceanco yard in Alblasserdam, with Oceanco responsible for the exterior design, while Winch Design worked on the interior.
 The yacht was allegedly purchased by Malaysian financier Jho Low using money stolen from the Malaysian sovereign wealth fund 1MDB.
 It was seized by the Malaysian authorities in 2018, judicially sold to the Genting Group in early 2019, and renamed Tranquility.
+It was then sold to Gabe Newell in September 2023, and renamed Draak.

 Design

 The length of the yacht is 91.50 m and the beam is 14.50 m.
-The draught of Equanimity is 4 m.
+The draught of Draak is 4 m.
 The steel hull is strengthened to Ice Class E, with the superstructure made out of aluminium with teak laid decks.
 The yacht is built to RINA classification society rules, issued by Cayman Islands.

-Equanimity is built to comply with the Passenger Yacht Code (PYC).
+Draak was the first yacht designed and built to comply with the Passenger Yacht Code (PYC).

-The ships facilities include a sauna, helicopter landing pad, swimming pool, gym, spa, movie theatre and an on deck Jacuzzi.
+The ships facilities include a sauna, helicopter landing pad, swimming pool, gym, spa, movie theatre and an on-deck Jacuzzi.

 The tender garage houses two 10.5 metre tenders, that can carry up to 12 guests and two crew each.
 She is well equipped for adventure with a range of water toys including Jet Skis, Wave Runners, SeaBobs and an electric surfboard.